The point behind any type of organization throughout the house is to help to reduce the amount of stress in your life.

 - Caring Transitions – locations throughout the USA

-Each of these companies (and many others like them) all offer a variety of services.
+Each of these companies (and many others like them) offer a variety of services.
 Some help to declutter, others can set up estate sales and auctions and others will help with the relocation process as well.

 Search for “companies that help seniors downsize and declutter” in Google to find local organizations that provide these services in your area.